 Here is a Travel Tip When Getting Around LA

-If you are visiting, make sure you plan for traffic by using Google Maps to check traffic conditions and drive times (Android/iOS).
+If you are an LA resident you know this, but if you are visiting, make sure you plan for traffic.
+You can do that by using Google Maps to check traffic conditions and drive times (Android/iOS).
 It is also typically better to drive because LA’s public transportation is not the best, so you may have to Uber (Android/iOS) or Lyft (Android/iOS) it around town, especially when you want to avoid the hassle of parking.
 If you are a first time user, use Uber code: gregt770 or Lyft code: greg3992 for a FREE/discounted rides.

 My Top 5 Types of Real and Authentic Japanese Food if I Only Had the Weekend to Eat